Joy Tan-Chi Testimony: “Rape to God’s Glory”

 Joy Tanchi was made whole again and no longer fears men.
 Her shame turned to God’s glory.
-She met Edric Mendoza which is a unique love story to tell.
-They have six wonderful kids and are serving the Lord through various Christian ministries.
-The Tanchi family could have been bitter, yet what happened strengthened their faith.
+She met Edric Mendoza, which is a unique love story to tell.
+They have six beautiful kids and are serving the Lord through various Christian ministries.

 Let your biggest trial be your greatest testimony!